dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 ## This Deterministic line group module threejs example and what to know first

 This is one of many threejs example that I have made after acquiring a fair amount of experience before hand with threejs as well as with javaScript in general.
-So in other words this is not a post for developers that might be new to threejs and client side javaScript, and as such I will not be getting into basic things about the library and language that you should know before hand.
+So in other words this is not a post for developers that might be [new to threejs](/2018/04/04/threejs-getting-started/) and client side javaScript, and as such I will not be getting into basic things about the library and language that you should know before hand.
 However I do still use these opening sections to cover a few things that you might want to read up more on before continuing with the rest of this post.

 ### Read up more on lines and line materials

 The module that I have made that I am writing about can be used to create an instance of a threejs group where each child of the group is an [instance of a line](/2018/04/19/threejs-line).
 A line in threejs is one alternative to that of the typical [mesh object](/2018/05/04/threejs-mesh/) that is used to add content to an over all scene object.

+### Check out more on the buffer geometry class

+One major aspect of this module has to do with setting and updating the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) of an instance of [buffer geometry](/2021/04/22/threejs-buffer-geometry/) using the set from points method as well as an alternative method that is better for updating the geometry rather than creating it for the first time.

 ### Source code is also up on Github